ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/02_scripts/am_ss23_01_conference_script.md

 * You only submit a pdf version of your paper.
 * Submissions will be made electronically through the [EasyChair submission system]().
 As of now, the submission system is still closed.
 I will let you know as soon as it is open.
 * Submissions are anonymous.
 DO NOT INCLUDE YOUR NAME IN THE SUBMITTED PAPER PDF.
-* Submissions are only accepted as pdf from the given [LaTeX template]().
+* Submissions are only accepted as pdf from the given [LaTeX template](../01_sessions/09_paper/acsfubPublStyle_2023.zip).
-    * The template is a stripped down version of the original conference template of the [Eurographics]() conference, with this [original submission template]().
+    * The template is a stripped down version of the original conference template of the [Eurographics](https://eg2023.saarland-informatics-campus.de/) conference, with this [original submission template](../01_sessions/09_paper/egPublStyle-EG-full-star-short-edu-tut-posters-2019.zip).
 This specific template is fairly complex but it will be a good (and realistic) exercise for you to work with this template.
     * **If you have no experience with working with LaTeX make sure to plan in enough time to get accustomed to the system.**
     * If you know LaTeX feel free to add packages and commands to the template.
 However make sure that you always adhere to the predefined layout.
-If in doubt, the layout is explicitly listed in [Eurographics Author’s guidelines]().
     * Here can find an Eurographics [exemplary short paper](https://www.dfki.de/fileadmin/user_upload/import/10356_009-012.pdf) (randomly chosen for demonstrating the layout).